Memorable Manitobans: Thomas Norquay (1843-1892)

 Farmer, educator, MLA (1890-1892).

-Born at St. Andrews on 26 January 1843, older brother to John Norquay, he was educated at the local parish school and St. John’s College.
+Born at St. Andrews on 26 January 1843, son of John Norquay and Isabella Truthwaite, younger brother to John Norquay, he was educated at the local parish school and St. John’s College.
 For nine years he farmed and taught school.
 In 1866, he married Elizabeth Miller (1846-?), daughter of Robert Miller of Caithness, Scotland.
 They had six children: Rose M. Norquay (1877-?), Alice Norquay (1879-?), William A. Norquay (1879-?), Jacob T. Norquay, Lawrence Percival Norquay (1886-?), and John Norquay (1889-?).
 He served as a councillor and was Reeve of the Rural Municipality of St. Andrews.
 He was elected to the Manitoba Legislature at a by-election in February 1890 called after his brother’s death.
-He died at Winnipeg on 9 June 1892, as a result of a railway accident shortly before the 1892 provincial general election, and was buried in St. Matthew’s Anglican Cemetery.
+He died at Winnipeg on 9 June 1892, as a result of a railway accident shortly before the 1892 provincial general election, and was buried in the St. Matthew’s Anglican Cemetery.

 Birth registrations, Manitoba Vital Statistics.